 Fixed price methods used to be the most common pricing arrangement.
-The customer pays a fixed fee to the supplier, usually on a monthly basis (a monthly recurring charge), for providing the agreed service.
-This is an appropriate structure in situations where the scope and amount of work is well defined and unlikely to fluctuate.
+The customer pays a fixed fee to the supplier, usually on a monthly basis (a monthly recurring charge) for providing the agreed service.
+This is an appropriate structure if the scope and amount of work is well defined and unlikely to fluctuate.